veerao05/besedo/README.md

 17. Exception handling with different codes could have been done better to the clients.
 18. Handling duplicate records.
 19. Why inbuilt CSV library was used?
+20. Why Java8 was used why not JAVA16?

 <!-- CONTRIBUTING -->
 ## Contributing